antonpernisch/bruteproxy.py/README.md

 Please note that pre-production versions can be unstable and have *dev* marking at the end.

 ## IMPORTANT
 Currently, since BruteProxy is still in development, looping proxies are not included in the release.
-However, the working prototype is already born and after negotiations with the proxies sponsor, we will be able to release the *b1.2.0* version, which will contain the proxy looping.
+However, the working prototype is already born and after negotiations with the proxies sponsor, we will be able to release the *b1.3.0* version, which will contain the proxy looping. **Also, this version is available as pre-release.
+Check out the pre-production branch ;)**

 ## Getting started, usage and wiki
 Getting started tutorial: [Getting started with BruteProxy](https://github.com/esec-exploits/bruteproxy.py/wiki/Getting-started)